waltont8/AdventOfCode2020/README.md

 ## Day 8: Handheld Halting
 Flashbacks to intcode from last year.
 Happy enough with part 1.
 Part 2 is very inefficient.
 You could probably build a graph from the program, identify the loops in part 1 and then break out directly but that would have taken too long to figure out.
 Just bruteforce the answer, it takes microseconds.

+## Day 9:Encoding Error
+Pretty easy again.
+List comprehension to generate the possible ranges and then a liberal sprinkling of arrows in part 2.